femtomc/Jaynes.jl/docs/src/gradients.md

-Jaynes contains a number of components which utilize or allow for _differential programming_.
+Jaynes contains a number of components which utilize or allow for _differentiable programming_.
 At the highest level, learnable parameters can be declared by passing literals into `rand` calls.
 These declarations are not used in contexts parametrized by inference and tracing metadata, but have a special interpretation in contexts parametrized by `GradientMeta` instances.

 ### Learnable parameters